 - comprehensive reports and summaries

 - regulations and compliance for your apps and webpage

 - integration with partners like Facebook, Google Cloud

 Pricing: Growth / Advanced/ Pro / Enterprise Plans upon request.

 Pros: Integration with many platforms.
 Its visual customer tool called “Canvas” is remarkable.

 Cons: Analytics and reports found limited by the experts.
 E-mail section needs improvement.

 App Annie has a free and a premium plan.
-You are to contact sales for the premium prices.
-App Annie describes itself as the solution for every business, its costumers includes giant companies like Google, Coca Cola, Samsung, Lego, Visa, Hp, Airfrance and CVS.
-It covers all from growth opportunities across countries and categories to identification of emerging players and competitive threats.
-It basically focuses on user attribution, revenue, retention and performance, and helps you all along your app adventure.
+You are to contact sales for premium prices.
+App Annie describes itself as the solution for every business; its costumers include giant companies like Google, Coca Cola, Samsung, Lego, Visa, Hp, Airfrance, and CVS.
+It covers all from growth opportunities across countries and categories to the identification of emerging players and competitive threats.
+It basically focuses on user attribution, revenue, retention, and performance, and helps you all along your app adventure.
 It provides solutions on;

 - product management

 - ad platforms